basedrhys/obfuscated-code2vec/README.md

 All models/datasets are on the paper google drive folder https://drive.google.com/drive/u/1/folders/1CXgSXKf292BTlryASui2kBvYvJSvFnWN

+## Requirements
+- Java 8+
+- Python 3

+## Usage - Obfuscator
+These steps should all be run from within the `java-obfuscator/` directory.
+1. Locate a folder of `.java` files (e.g., from the [code2seq](https://github.com/tech-srl/code2seq) repository)
+2. Alter the input and output directories in `obfs-script.sh`, as well as the number of threads of your machine.
+If you're running this on a particularly large folder (e.g., millions of files) then you may need to increase the `NUM_PARTITIONS` to 3 or 4, otherwise memory issues can occur, grinding the obfuscator to a near halt.
+3. Run `obfs-script.sh` i.e. `$ source obfs-script.sh`

+This will result in a new obfuscated folder of `.java` files, that can be used to train a new obfuscated code2vec model (or any model that performs learning from source code for that matter).

 ## Usage - Dataset Pipeline

 ![Dataset Pipeline View](img/pipeline.png)

+These steps will convert a dataset of `.java` files into a numerical form (`.arff` by default), that can then be used with any standard WEKA classifier.

+These steps should all be run from within the `pipeline/` directory of this repository.
 To run the dataset pipeline and create class-level embeddings for a dataset of Java files:
+1. `cd pipeline`
+2. `pip install -r requirements.txt`
 1. Download a `.java` dataset (from the datasets supplied or your own) and put in the `java_files/` directory
 2. Download a code2vec model checkpoint and put the checkpoint folder in the `models/` directory
-3. Change the paths and definitions in `model_defs.py` and number of models in `create_datasets.sh` to match your setup
+3. Change the paths and definitions in `model_defs.py` and number of models in `scripts/create_datasets.sh` to match your setup
-4. Run `create_datasets.sh`.
+4. Run `create_datasets.sh` (`source scripts/create_datasets.sh`).
 This will loop through each model and create class-level embeddings for the supplied datasets.
-The resulting datasets will be in `.arff` format in the `weka_files/` folder
+The resulting datasets will be in `.arff` format in the `weka_files/` folder.

+You can now perform class-level classification on the dataset using any off-the-shelf classifier.

 ### Config
 By default the pipeline will use the full range of values for each parameter, which creates a huge number of resulting `.arff` datasets (>1000).
 To reduce the number of these, remove (or comment out) some of the items in the arrays in `reduction_methods.py` and `selection_methods.py` (at the end of the file).
-Our experiments showed that the `SelectAll` selection method and `NoReduction` reduction method performed best in most cases so you may want to keep only these.
+Our experiments showed that the `SelectAll` selection method and `NoReduction` reduction method performed best in most cases so you may want to just keep these.

 ## Datasets